Deveo/ember-emojione/README.md

 }
 ```

-Then install the `emojione` library:
+Then you can install the `emojione` library normally:

     bower install -S emojione